-3nd year: Analysis of SK data; impact of these improvements on the HK projected sensitivity
+3rd year (2023/2024): Analysis of SK data; impact of these improvements on the HK projected sensitivity

-The last year of the PhD will be dedicated to the analysis of collected SK data and to the study of all these improvements (better timing and improved flux uncertainties) on the expected sensitivities for the HK experiment.
+The last year of the PhD will be dedicated to the analysis of data collected at SK and to the study of the impact of all these improvements (better timing precision and improved flux uncertainties) on the expected sensitivities for the HK experiment.
 The results of this analysis and the projected sensitivity of the HK experiment will be presented at international conferences and in peer-reviewed papers.